What is SVN? #

-- The branches directory contains directories that consist of the latest code for each major release, such as the 2.8 and 2.9 branches.
+- The branches directory contains directories that consist of the latest code for each major release, such as the 3.4 and 3.5 branches.
 Minor release development occurs within the branch.
-For example, a critical bug that affects the latest release may be fixed in both trunk and the most recent branch, in preparation for a point release – i.e. 2.9.1, in the case of the 2.9 branch.
+For example, a critical bug that affects the latest release may be fixed in both trunk and the most recent branch, in preparation for a point release – i.e. 3.5.2, in the case of the 3.5 branch.
 These should generally be considered stable, but care should be taken when a minor release is being prepared.

-To create a patch, you will first need to check out a working copy of WordPress trunk.
-Subversion keeps a history of the code, but it also provides centralized repository that way committers do not overwrite each others’ changes.
+Patches are created using a working copy of WordPress trunk that has been checked out of the repository.
+Subversion keeps a history of the code, but it also provides centralized repository so that committers do not overwrite each others’ changes.
 (A conflict occurs when a patch changes code that has since been modified.)
 For this system to work, each committer keeps a working copy of the same repository.
 Code is checked out as a local working copy, and then checked in (committed) to the centralized repository.

-Contributors follow the same process, but as they cannot modify the central repository, they generate a patch that shows their changes.
+Contributors follow the same process, but they generate a patch that shows their changes, since they cannot modify the central repository.
 This patch can then be applied to the individual working copies of other contributors or committers, so it may be reviewed, tested, and potentially committed.

 When writing a patch, it is important to always update to the latest version of trunk.
-Patches should never be written against a released version such as a tag or branch, with very rare exceptions.
-[Link: point releases.]
+Patches should never be written against a released version, such as a tag or branch, with very rare exceptions (e.g. during the preparation of point releases).
 Trunk is, however, a moving target, which can cause patches to become stale and require a refresh – they no longer apply properly, because code in the central repository no longer matches what the patch is attempting to change.
 Patches that alter a significant number of lines or files should generally be brought to the attention of committers sooner rather than later.
-[Link: getting attention]
+[Link: Getting Your Patch Committed]

 Finding an SVN Client #